Client: “Can we have the logo a hair bigger? I can’t read it.”

 I keep turning the tables on people so often that I need to use a Lazy Susan.”
 Ben Day

 I have dug around for as much information as I could find on Ben Day but know I am missing quite a bit.
 I would love to get my hands on a copy of the 365 Ben Days calendar, or have someone remind me of the quotes that appeared on the postcards—I believe one was “Helvetica!
 What else is there?”
-If you can help with information abut the legendary Ben Day, please leave a comment and if you just (re)discovered him, please share your thoughts below.
+If you can help with information abut the legendary Ben Day, please get in touch.